 As beauty editors, we consider ourselves reasonably well-versed when it comes to superfoods.
 We snack on blueberries to load up on antioxidants and chop up tomatoes to decrease our chances of sunburn.
-And yet, there's always something new and unknown out there—in this case, we're talking about the ancient Chinese goji berry.
+And yet, there's always something new and lesser-known out there—in this case, we're talking about the ancient Chinese goji berry.
 We started noticing them as our açaí bowl obsession increased since they're frequently sprinkled on top for a mere dollar more.

 Type of ingredient: Antioxidant